 Our primary interest rate exposures will relate to the yield on our investments and the financing cost of our debt, as well as our interest rate swaps that we utilize for hedging purposes.
 Changes in interest rates will affect our net interest income, which is the difference between the interest income we earn on our interest-earning investments and the interest expense we incur in financing these investments.
-Interest rate fluctuations resulting in our interest rates also may affect our ability to invest in investments, the value of our investments and our ability to realize gains from the disposition of investments.
+Interest rate fluctuations resulting in our interest expense exceeding interest income would result in operating losses for us.
+Changes in the level of interest rates also may affect our ability to invest in investments, the value of our investments and our ability to realize gains from the disposition of investments.
 Changes in interest rates may also affect borrower default rates.

 To the extent that our financing costs will be determined by reference to floating rates, such as LIBOR or a Treasury index, plus a margin, the amount of such costs will depend on a variety of factors, including, without limitation, (a) for collateralized debt, the value and liquidity of the collateral, and for non-collateralized debt, our credit, (b) the level and movement of interest rates, and (c) general market conditions and liquidity.
 In a period of rising interest rates, our interest expense on floating rate debt would increase, while any additional interest income we earn on our floating rate investments may not compensate for such increase in interest expense.
 At the same time, the interest income we earn on our fixed-rate investments would not change, the duration and weighted average life of our fixed-rate investments would increase and the market value of our fixed-rate investments would decrease.
-Similarly, in a period of declining interest rates, our interest income on floating-rate investments we are charged on our floating-rate debt may not compensate for such decrease in interest income and interest we are charged on our fixed-rate debt may not compensate for such decrease in interest income and interest we are charged on our fixed-rate debt may not compensate for such decrease in interest income and interest we are charged on our fixed-rate debt would not change.
+Similarly, in a period of declining interest rates, our interest income on floating-rate investments would decrease, while any decrease in the interest we are charged on our floating-rate debt may not compensate for such decrease in interest income and interest we are charged on our fixed-rate debt would not change.
 Any such scenario could materially and adversely affect us.